 In Canada, the country known for its multiculturalism, Chinese Lunar New Year is publicly celebrated.
 From Toronto to Vancouver, anywhere there are Chinese embassies or consulates, Chinese diplomats and local government officials are invited to join in Chinese New Year Parade and other celebrations, like costume performances and temple-style exhibitions.

 Members of Congress prepare many red envelopes to be sent to neighboring citizens.
 And of course, inside the red envelopes is candy, not money.

 Spring Festival has been a statutory festival in Canada since June 2016.

-UK: Chinese Themed Celebrations in Major Cities
+UK: CNY Celebrations in London